MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-device-management.md

 - Azure AD Identity Protection user risk policies
 - Additional policies of cloud apps

-Here is the application of these settings and policies to validate and restrict users, their devices, and their use of local and cloud productivity apps like Microsoft Teams.
+Here is an example of the application of these settings and policies to validate and restrict users, their devices, and their use of local and cloud productivity apps like Microsoft Teams.

 ![Identity and device access configurations for requirements and restrictions on users, thier devices, and their use of apps](../media/tenant-management-overview/tenant-management-device-app-mgmt-golden-config.png)